 Skirt and dress lengths must be long or approximately at (or just above) the knees.
 Skirt and dress slits must be conservative, and midriffs may not be exposed.
 No visible straps or cleavage on tops.
 All clothing must be modest.
 Hats are not permitted.

 Acceptable attire for male students:

-Hats are not permitted.
+Hats and sneakers are not permitted.